harrysolovay/babel-microtest/README.md

 // test options (in this case, we're gonna test 'babel-plugin-implicit-return'): const options = {
-  plugins: ['implicit-return'] // or import above and pass the plugin directly }
+  plugins: ['implicit-return'], // or import above and pass the plugin directly }

 // create the test instance